New England Quick Facts

 Where is New England?

 New England is a region located in the northeast corner of the USA.
-The region is made up of six diverse U.S. states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
+The region is made up of six unique U.S. states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
 Each have their own history and culture – all are beautiful, offering countless activities and adventure.

 Discover New England is the official cooperative marketing organization for five states in this region.

 New England has four distinct seasons and is truly a year-round destination.
 It’s the distinct change of seasons that native New Englanders often like best about living in this part of the United States.